henri/spb/README.md

      - repeatable browser configuration
      - sharing of browser templates between systems
   - Extensive customisation options
-     - conguration file
+     - conguration file (limtied to some options)
      - command line switches
-     - enviroment varables
+     - enviroment varables (limtied to some options)
   - Licensed under GNU GPL, ensuring your rights (as a user of this software) are respected.
   - Easy installation and removal
   - Support for multiple web browsers